 Getting there

-Running for trams and trains is normalcy during the peak hours so is the high fashion and the burning passion at the Bahnhof SBB.
-I absolutely love the picturesque train ride with a good playlist on my ears.
-Walking/running in the rain and snow has taken a toll on my health.
-The greatest realization that I have had during these train rides is, how much I love being alone.
-Like someone smart had said, “being alone and lonely are not the same things.”
+Running for trams and trains during peak hours has become part of my daily routine, as has witnessing the high fashion and palpable energy at Bahnhof SBB.
+Despite the hustle, I absolutely love the picturesque train rides, especially with a good playlist in my ears.
+That said, constantly walking and running in the rain and snow has taken a toll on my health.
+However, these train rides have brought an unexpected realization—I genuinely enjoy being alone.
+As someone wisely said, “Being alone and being lonely are not the same thing.”

 Student Life in Switzerland: